rlymbur/aws-application-networking-k8s/docs/api-types/service-export.md

 ### Limitations
-* The exported Service can only be used in HTTPRoutes.
-GRPCRoute is currently not supported.
 * Limited to one ServiceExport per Service.
 If you need multiple exports representing each port, you should create multiple Service-ServiceExport pairs.

+### Protocol Support
+* **HTTP Traffic**: Creates an HTTP target group with HTTP1 protocol version
+* **GRPC Traffic**: Creates a GRPC target group with GRPC protocol version
+* The exported service can be used in both HTTPRoutes and GRPCRoutes

 ### Annotations